-You may consider this How-to Guide optional.
+You may consider this Guide optional.
 As you’ve decided to go ahead with the sale without making any changes to the business.

 And that’s perfectly OK.